Kick-My-Bot/slate/source/index.html.md

 }
 ```

-This option, if an authorized key is set, will hide the "Powered By Kick My Bot" block under the input area.
+This option, if an authorized key is set, will hide the "Powered By KMB Labs" block under the input area.
 You can ask for a valid key by contacting the following address : <a href="mailto:contact@kickmybot.com">contact@kickmybot.com</a>
 <aside class="notice">
 <b><u>Default:</u></b> `none`
 </aside>